 A product that is potentially dangerous should have warning labels that notify users of possible risks.
-However, IVC filters manufacturers did not put any warnings on the package relating to risks of breakage, organ damage, blood clot formation, or any sort of health condition.
+However, IVC filter manufacturers did not put any warnings on the package relating to risks of breakage, organ damage, blood clot formation, or any sort of health condition.

 Furthermore, it is alleged that the manufacturer knew of the risks associated with the product and hid the results from the public.
 Some allegations state the manufacturer forged an employee’s signature on the application in order to get FDA approval.

-What IVC Products are Involved in Lawsuits?
+What IVC Products are Involved in Columbus Lawsuits?

 There are many IVC products that have been targeted in lawsuits.
 These include the following: